88-degrees/Book-of-Changes/e5aeb6e4babajiaren.md

-# Jiā Rén ䷤
+# ䷤ Jiā Rén

 * Household

-> Chinese: 家人 ䷤ jiā rén
+> Chinese: jiā rén 家人 ䷤

 <a id="p-136"/>

 <img src="shapes/37.10.jpg" width="101" alt="家人">

-For (the realisation of what is taught in) **Jiā Rén ䷤** , (or for the regulation of the family), what is most advantageous is that the wife be firm and correct.
+For (the realisation of what is taught in) **䷤ Jiā Rén** , (or for the regulation of the family), what is most advantageous is that the wife be firm and correct.

 <a id="p-137"/>